How to Deal with Guilt and Not Feeling Good Enough

 Depression, on the other hand, is an all-encompassing and debilitating mood disorder that occurs without any apparent reason and that left untreated can last for months or years.
 It is much more intense than feeling sad or temporarily weighed down by what is going on around you and does not necessarily include sadness.

 Many people with depression feel numb and unable to feel anything at all.
 Others, especially men, may feel anger or irritability that is out of proportion to what triggers it.
+Newport Beach Christian Counseling provides compassionate support and guidance to help individuals recognize and address these emotions, offering strategies for healing and hope.

 Depression alters the way your brain functions.
 It tends to be a whole-body experience that affects you physically as well as emotionally, making it difficult or impossible for you to function normally in your day-to-day life and causing problems at work, at home, and in your relationships with others.
 It has been likened to permanently wearing a pair of gray-tinted glasses that only allow you to see the negative side of things.